ECU baseball player appears in game with prosthetic leg after boating accident

 GREENVILLE, N.C.
 (AP) — East Carolina sophomore Parker Byrd appeared in Friday's season-opening win against Rider with a prosthetic leg after having part of his right leg amputated following a 2022 boating accident.

-The school said he is the first NCAA Division I athlete to play in a game with a prosthetic leg.
-Athletics spokesman Malcolm Gray said the Byrd family researched for any other examples.
+The school said Byrd is believed to be the first NCAA Division I baseball player to play in a game with a prosthetic leg.
+Athletic spokesman Malcolm Gray said the Byrd family researched for any other examples.
 NCAA spokesman Greg Johnson said the organization doesn't track that type of record.

 Byrd, an in-state product from Laurinburg, walked to the plate in the eighth inning to a loud ovation from the home crowd.
 He took a first-pitch strike then drew four straight balls to reach base.
 The Pirates then had freshman Jason Janesko come on as a pinch runner.